tedneward/Azgaarnoth/Creatures/Races-Holding/DraconicFeats.md

 ## Magic Weaponry
 *Prerequisite: Arcane Immunity.*

-The dragon’s weapon attacks are considered magical weapons for the purpose of overcoming resistances.
+The dragon's weapon attacks are considered magical weapons for the purpose of overcoming resistances.

 ## Maximize Breath